tapyu/cpp-lessons/README.md

 | No external dependencies. | External dependencies on shared libraries. |
 | Potentially faster startup time. | Increased startup time. |
 | Potentially easier distribution. | Easier to update shared libraries without recompiling every binary. |

+# Header files

+#### **What is the header file?**

+Header files are human-readable files that serve to communicate the interface of the library to users, enabling them to properly use and interact with the library's features.
+When using a library, whether static or shared, it is common practice to provide a corresponding header file that contains the necessary declarations for the library's functions, classes, structures, and other entities.
+This allows users of the library to include the header file in their own code and access the functionality provided by the library.
+In `C++`, the `#include` directive is used to include header files.
+Directives are commands or instructions that are processed by the preprocessor before the actual compilation of the code.
+Directives are typically preceded by the `#` symbol.
+Header files typically contain function declarations, class definitions, constants, and other declarations that are needed for the compilation and usage of functions and types defined in the external source file (`.cpp` file).
+- User-Defined Header Files:
+    - These files are typically given a `.h` extension, and sometimes a `.hpp` extension in `C++` to indicate that they are header files.
+    - When including user-defined header files, the `#include` directive is typically used with double quotes, which means to search in the current directory (relative path).
+For example, `#include "myheader.h"` means to access the file `./myheader.h`.
+    - User-defined header files contain declarations and definitions specific to your project or library and are often organized within your project's directory structure.
+    - It is a common convention to give them the same base name (e.g., `mylib.h` and `mylib.cpp`) for clarity and organization, but it is not a strict requirement.
+- `C++` Standard Library Header Files:
+    - `C++` Standard Library header files often do not have a `.h` extension, and they are included using angle brackets, like `#include <iostream>`.
+    - The omission of the `.h` extension is a convention within the `C++` Standard Library to distinguish these headers from traditional `C` headers, which often use the `.h` extension.
+    - These headers provide standardized interfaces to `C++` language features and standard library components.
+It is important to note that while these conventions are common, they are not strict rules enforced by the language itself.
+The presence or absence of the extension doesn't affect how the compiler or preprocessor treats the file.
+The choice of file extension and inclusion method is ultimately defined by the project's convention.

+However, it is also important to note that header files are not used exclusively for libraries; they are a fundamental part of `C`/`C++` programming and serve various purposes beyond just defining library interfaces.
+Header files are also used to:
+- *Declare Function Prototypes/declarations*: Header files commonly declare function prototypes, allowing you to use functions defined in other source files.
+This is essential for breaking up your code into multiple source files while maintaining proper encapsulation.
+See `./c-header-files-for-func-prot`
+- *Share Common Definitions*: Header files can contain shared constants, macros, and data structure definitions that multiple source files need.
+This promotes code reusability and consistency.

 #### **Header file paths**